onlyurei/knockout-spa/README.md

 * Organized folder structure to help you stay sane for organizing and reusing JS, CSS, HTML.
 * Use [`require-i18n`](https://github.com/requirejs/i18n) for scalable internationalization/localization.
 * Using Knockout 3.3.0+ so ready for [Knockout's flavor of web component and custom tags](http://knockoutjs.com/documentation/component-overview.html).
-* All documentation are in the major dependencies' own homepages, so that you don't need to completely learn a new framework (learn and practice general and reusable frontend development skills, not specific giant framework and tooling skills):
+* All documentation are in the major dependencies' own homepages, so that you don't need to completely learn a new framework (**learn and practice general and reusable frontend development skills, not specific giant framework and tooling skills**):
   * [Knockout](http://knockoutjs.com) (MVVM)
   * [Require](http://requirejs.org) (Module Organizer/Loader/Optimizer)
   * [Director](https://github.com/flatiron/director) (Router)
   * [jQuery](http://jquery.com) (DOM Utilities)
   * [Sugar](http://sugarjs.com) (Native Objects Utilities)
 * **One advantage of this mini framework: if you don't like some of the major dependencies, you can swap them out without having to completely rewrite your entire app.
-Example: use [Vue](https://vuejs.org/) to replace Knockout, use [Webpack](http://webpack.github.io/) to replace Require, use [Crossroads](https://millermedeiros.github.io/crossroads.js/) to replace Director, use [Prototype](http://prototypejs.org/) to replace jQuery, use [Lodash](https://lodash.com/) or [Underscore](http://underscorejs.org/) to replace Sugar, etc.**
+Example: use [Vue](https://vuejs.org/) to replace Knockout, use [Webpack](http://webpack.github.io/) to replace Require, use [Crossroads](https://millermedeiros.github.io/crossroads.js/) to replace Director, use [Prototype](http://prototypejs.org/) to replace jQuery, use [Lodash](https://lodash.com/) or [Underscore](http://underscorejs.org/) to replace Sugar, etc. Also, if you don't like certain things of this mini framework, you can easily change them to cater to your own needs/taste, since this framework is just a thin layer on top of the major SPA dependencies.**

 ### Demo ###
 * DEV mode: http://knockout-spa.mybluemix.net